IslandViewPTA/islandview-pta-site/content/news/2020-6-newsletter.md

 Brian Hanrahan, Principal

+{{< fig src="chromebooks" title="\[imageCaption\]" align="\[left or right\]" class="\[max-w-XX\]" >}}

 ## Laptop Computers - Keep 'Em!

 Chromebooks/hotspots will remain home with students over the summer.
 They may be used for online enrichment activities through various websites that do not require a district login.
 Parents and their students may refer to [Anacortes Learns: Enrichment](https://sites.google.com/asd103.org/asdreads/home), [Anacortes Reads](https://sites.google.com/asd103.org/asdreads/home), or the [Technology Handbook](https://sites.google.com/asd103.org/tech-handbook/home) for ideas.
 Parents will be responsible for monitoring their students' internet use.
 If you do not want your child to use their district device, please turn it off and store it in a safe place to begin using it in the fall.

 If you are **NOT** returning to the Anacortes School District in the fall, you can return your child’s Chromebook to the Tech Window (by the District Office -- 2200 M Avenue) at Anacortes Middle School on either June 22 or June 26 between 8 a.m. - 3 p.m.